Web www.isolasarda.com

 In this website you can see many places, monuments, traditions of Sardinia.
 Perhaps you would also like to see all this in person one day.
 You could do it with us... and really not as a slogan.
 Here at Isola Sarda we will not offer you 1000 hotels or houses, but only 2.
 One is for who prefer a holiday at the beach and another is for who prefer to make a different trip every day.
 To know more about it follow these links: You holiday at the beach - The base for your excursions

 Sulcis Park, measuring 68,868 hectares (about 172,170 acres), is the largest among the future Regional Parks singled out by the Provincial Law n.31 of the 7th June 1989.
-The Park Organization has not being constituted yet, but a big share of the territory is protected and is the property of W.W.F. and Sardinian Demesne Forests Organization. ... (continues)
+The Park Organization has not being constituted yet, but a big share of the territory is protected and is the property of W.W.F. and Sardinian Demesne Forests Organization.
+It's located in the south-west of Sardinia, in a geographical area.. (continues)

 Telling you about Sardinia since 1997